 The Center works in a bipartisan manner to advance religious freedom, regardless of the political party in the White House.
 Because the federal agencies and departments, as well as the independent commissions, affect the health of religious freedom in a myriad of ways, the Center tracks administrative developments and participates as appropriate in the process.
-The Center speaks on behalf of religious freedom through the notice-and-comment rulemaking process, by attending listening sessions with agency staffs, or by sending letters to officials to bring religious freedom concerns to their attention.
+The Center speaks on behalf of religious freedom through the notice-and-comment rulemaking process, by attending listening sessions with agency staffs, and by sending letters to officials to bring religious freedom concerns to their attention.

 Examples of matters upon which the Center has worked in a bipartisan manner on executive branch matters, include: